William Thomas McGrath

-William Thomas McGrath (1918–1999) was the longest-serving executive director of the Canadian Criminal Justice Association from 1951 to 1982.
+William Thomas McGrath (1918 – September 30, 1999) was the longest-serving executive director of the Canadian Criminal Justice Association from 1951 to 1982.

 Early life and career

 McGrath was born in 1918 in Pointe-du-Chêne, New Brunswick, to William McGrath and Maude McGrath (née Tucker).
-He earned bachelor's degree from Mount Allison University in Sackville, New Brunswick before entering the Canadian Armed Forces in 1941.
-McGrath served as a Captain with the New Brunswick Division of Carleton and York Regiment, was wounded in the Battle of Rome and became a decorated war hero.
+McGrath earned a bachelor's degree from Mount Allison University in Sackville, New Brunswick, before entering the Canadian Armed Forces in 1941; he then served as a Captain with the New Brunswick Division of Carleton and York Regiment, was wounded in the Battle of Rome and became a decorated war hero.

-While serving in Italy, McGrath served on a number of military court martials "as both a judge, prosecutor, and defense attorney."
-What he saw in courts made him question the value of a punitive approach to justice, and so he pursued a master's degree in social work upon his return from the war (he wanted to study criminology, but said no program was available in Canada at the time).
+While in Italy, McGrath served on a number of military courts-martial "as both a judge, prosecutor, and defense attorney."
+His experience in courts made him question the value of a punitive approach to justice; later, he pursued a master's degree in social work upon his return from the war (he wanted to study criminology, but said no program was available in Canada at the time).
 Upon graduating with a master's from the University of Toronto, he worked for the Department of Public Welfare in Nova Scotia.

 Canadian Corrections/Criminal Justice Association

 In 1951, McGrath joined the Canadian Welfare Council as an executive director.
-On Feb.
-1, 1956 he was named executive director of the newly formed Canadian Corrections Association, which was the result of a merger of the council's Division on Crime and Delinquency and the Canadian Penal Association.
-The new association remained a division of the Canadian Welfare Council.
+On February 1, 1956, he was named executive director of the newly formed Canadian Corrections Association, which was the result of a merger of the council's Division on Crime and Delinquency and the Canadian Penal Association; the new association remained a division of the Canadian Welfare Council.

 McGrath served as secretary and member of the Special Committee on Corrections (better known as the Ouimet Committee for its chairman, Quebec Superior Court Justice Roger Ouimet), which was appointed in 1964 by then-Canadian Minister of Justice Guy Favreau "to study the broad field of corrections, in its widest sense and to recommend … what changes, if any, should be made in the law and practice relating to these matters."
 Among many other findings, the committee's final report in 1969 recommended the complete abolition of corporal punishment in Canada; the practice was banned by the Canadian Parliament three years later.

-While serving on the committee, McGrath produced the anthology textbook Crime and Its Treatment in Canada, "addressed primarily to university students in the various disciplines involved in the control of illegal behaviour, such as criminology, law, medicine, psychology, social work, sociology, and theology, and to students in the many in-service training-courses offered by the police and correctional services across the country."
-It proved popular and influential: It was reprinted five times between 1965 and 1980.
+While serving on the committee, McGrath produced the anthology textbook Crime and Its Treatment in Canada; it was "addressed primarily to university students in the various disciplines involved in the control of illegal behaviour, such as criminology, law, medicine, psychology, social work, sociology, and theology, and to students in the many in-service training-courses offered by the police and correctional services across the country."
+It was reprinted five times between 1965 and 1980.
 The book contained a chapter by Frank P. Miller, who would later serve as president of the Canadian Corrections Association.